What are dental implants?

 Once healing is complete, the implant requires thorough and regular care.
 The success of the procedure depends very much on the personal responsibility of the patient.
 Regular dental check-ups are required.

-These are a revolutionary and completely new method for dental implantation, where there is no need for bone augmentation even in the worst cases.
+These are a revolutionary and completely new method for full mouth restoration, where there is no need for bone augmentation even in the worst cases.
 The implants are made of biocompatible titanium alloy.
 Basal implants are one single unit (the implant and its supporting structure are connected).